Each section can be done independently if you prefer to spread it out.

 Level 2: Memory & Context

-Build persistent memory so Droid remembers your preferences across sessions.1
+Build persistent memory so Droid remembers your preferences across sessions.Create a memories file

 Create Update this file whenever you find yourself repeating instructions to Droid.